nextgis/docs_toolbox/source/ngw_contribution_activity.rst

-Get the contribution activity for the resource
+Get the Contribution activity report for resource
 ==============================================

 Get user activity report for a resource from the NextGIS Web server.